Last Updated on April 10, 2023 by Max

 Synthetic aromatase inhibitors.

 Highly selective aromatase inhibitors anastrozole (Arimidex®), letrozole (Femara®), and exemestane (Aromasin®) have shown nearly complete estrogen suppression.
-However, despite their anti-aromatase potential, these agents are not usually recommended for lowering estrogen levels unless they are clinically indicated.
+However, despite their anti-aromatase potential, these agents are not usually recommended for lowering estrogen levels unless clinically indicated.

 - decreased bone mineral density